-4. Select the SRS Project that you want to associate with the protective loop, and then select OK.
-In the SRS Project ID box, the SRS Project ID appears as a link.
+- 4. Select the SRS Project that you want to associate with the protective loop, and then select OK.
+In the SRS Project ID box, the SRS Project ID appears as a link. - 5.
+In the upper-right corner of the Definition section, select ...

-- Link an SRS Project to Logic Solver - 1.
-Access the Logic Solver to which you want to link the SRS Project. - 2.
-In the Definition section, in the SIS Project ID box, select on.
-The Search window appears.
+The selected SRS Project is linked to the protective loop. - Link an SRS Project to Logic Solver - 1.
+Access the Logic Solver to which you want to link the SRS Project. - In the Definition section, in the SIS Project ID box, select on.
+The Search window appears. - 3.
+In the Look in box, select SRS Project.